 Case 3: Our Duplex WGO-6, 400KBTUH Installation – Municipal Facility – Relined Chimney

 Existing 12″ x 12″ Brick Chimney was relined with a 12″ Dia.
 Stainless Steel Corrugated Liner to suit system requirement.
-The installer expressed frustration with the “scrape fit” install, then fitting into a 12″ Stainless Tee flue outlet, etc. Has an appropriate Chimney Weather Cap installed and has performed flawlessly for over six years.
+The installer expressed frustration with the “scrape fit” install, then fitting into a 12″ Stainless Tee flue outlet, etc. Has had an appropriate Chimney Weather Cap installed and has performed flawlessly for many years.

-There are more than a few variables to consider in relining a chimney, if necessary.
+There are more than a few variables to consider in relining a chimney, IF it is necessary.
 We have purposefully presented a trio of cases that exhibit a worst, a fixable and a proper case to show a progression of conditions to consider for your application.

 We are not Chimney Liner Installers, but we like yourselves have to specify them, live with them, or fix them.
-Always work from your appliance, current or planned to determine your requirements.
-You can get a little stretch by pressure-firing, particularly with oil, but doing it right wins every time.
+Always work from your appliance specifications, current or planned to determine your requirements.
+You can get a little stretch by pressure-firing, particularly with oil, but doing it right the first time wins every time.